 From SmartTime, you can cross-probe into the Constraint Editor.
-Select a Timing Path in SmartTime's Analysis View and add a Timing Exception Constraint (False Path, Multicycle Path, Max Delay, Min Delay).
+Select a Timing Path in SmartTime's Analysis View and add a Timing Exception Constraint (False Path, Multicycle Path, Max Delay, Min Delay) .
 The Constraint Editor reflects the newly added timing exception constraint.

-Refer to the SmartTime Static Timing Analyzer in the Enhanced Constraint Flow User's Guide for details.
+Refer to the SmartTime Static Timing Analyzer User's Guide for details.